rileypredum/lyft_analysis/README.md

 2. From there you can run `master_df_cleaning.ipynb` if you have lots of RAM, otherwise try `dev_df_data_cleaning.ipynb`.
 **Note:** make sure to update the directory variables to the appropriate path on your computer!

-The `server_script.py` file is used to take any large-scale process that may need to be run on a server or in the cloud.
+#### *Note:* Go to `Full_Pipeline.ipynb` to see all the code from data cleaning to EDA to statistical tests.
+This notebook requires the full dataset which was not uploaded to the repo.
+You can reconstruct it by using the master_df_cleaning
+notebook mentioned above.
+Alternatively, if you don't want to do any of that or run cells, you can also view `Full Pipeline Preview (No
+Coding Required).pdf`.

-The code in here is intended to be standalone, but does not yet output the resulting file desired.
+The code in here is intended to be standalone.